Missing Resident Student Notification Policy & Procedure

 Missing Student Notification Procedures

-UNM students, employees or other individuals who have reason to believe that a residential student is missing should immediately report their concerns to the UNM Police Department (505) 277-2241.
+UNM students, employees or other individuals who have reason to believe that a residential student is missing should immediately report their concerns to the UNM Police Department (505) 277-2241, within 24 hours of determination that a student is missing.
 If the Residence Life and Student Housing Office, Greek Life Office or other department receives a report of a missing student, UNM Police Department should be notified immediately.
 The UNM Police Department will, as appropriate, engage staff from Residence Life and Student Housing and other UNM departments in immediate efforts to locate the student.
 These efforts may include but are not limited to:

 • Contacting the student via his or her telephone and/or email.